dansiviter/gcp-util/log/README.md

 uk.dansiviter.gcp.log.jul.JulHandler.decorators=uk.dansiviter.gcp.log.opentelemetry.Decorator,foo.MyDecorator
 ```

 > :information_source: It's highly recommended you use this in combination with `uk.dansiviter.juli.FallbackHandler`.
-As Cloud Logging is remote, in the unlikely event `JulHandler` cannot start or send data the log record will be sent to the fallback `Handler`.
+As Cloud Logging is remote, in the unlikely event `JulHandler` cannot start the log record will be sent to the fallback `Handler`.

 #### Class Config ####